coopstools/brainf-k/README.md

 # brainf-k
 A library containing an interpreter and examples

+## Setup

+This code was built on an ARM64 architecture running on a MacBook.
+It has not been tested in other environments, but shoud, in theory, still work.
+For your particular setup, you will need to install `go` and setup `GOROOT` evnironment variable, and install `gcc` for compiling the C code.

+If anybody asks, I will gladly add a dockerfile for building on various environments.

+## Usage

 To run the BrainF-k REPL, just use the command
 ```bash
 make